unclead/yii2-multiple-input/README.md

 ```

-In case when input has several columns
+In case when input has multiple columns

 ```